 - Step 1: Fold the paper in half and use the wooden block trick to create a rectangular surface.
 Place the paper or paper block on any hard, flat surface.

-- Step 2: Grab your pocket knife and place it at a 10-degree angle.
+- Step 2: Grab your knife and place it at a 10-degree angle.
 Directly the dull knife away from you and stroke it into the sandpaper.
 Carefully use your left hand to hold the paper in place as you use the knife sharpener.

-- Step 3: Cover the full length of the blade with every stroke you make. flip the pocket knife and continue sharpening on the opposite side of the knife.
+- Step 3: Cover the full length of the blade with every stroke you make. flip the knife and continue sharpening on the opposite side of the knife.

 - Step 4: Continue sharpening the knife blade until you feel like it’s enough.
 Always sharpen both sides equally to ensure your camping knife stays even.